 Do not hyphenate.

-3. Lowercase prepositions, regardless of length, except when they are stressed (A River Runs Through It), are used adverbially or adjectivally (Look Up, Turn Down, The On Button), or are used as conjunctions (Look Before You Leap).
+- Lowercase prepositions with fewer than five letters except when they are used adverbially or adjectivally (Look Up, Turn Down, The On Button).

 Do not hyphenate.

-On websites and emails, hyperlink words without their surrounding punctuation.
+On websites and in emails, hyperlink words without their surrounding punctuation.

 Italicize complete works, such as the titles of books, magazines, movies, newspapers, and plays.
-Italics are also used to set apart foreign words, words that refer to themselves (ain’t isn’t a word), or exclamations.
+Also italicize foreign words, words that refer to themselves (ain’t isn’t a word), or exclamations.
 To emphasize a word or phrase, use italics rather than all caps.
 Do not italicize punctuation that does not belong to the title or exclamation—it should instead match the surrounding text (Chicago 6.2).

 Many editors admire Wired Style: it is both elegant and easy to use.